vladimir-v-diaz/vladimir-v-diaz.github.io/metadata.md

 # Roles and Metadata

+TUF uses roles to define the set of actions a party can perform.
+The concept of roles allows TUF to only trust information provided by the correctly designated party.
+The root role indicates which roles can sign for which projects.

-TUF uses metadata to create verifiable records about the state of a repository or application at a specified time and, as such, clients can use it to make decisions on which files to update.
+The roles sign metadata, which TUF uses to create verifiable records about the state of a repository or application at a specified time.
+As such, clients can use it to make decisions on which files to update.
 Different metadata files provide different information, and will be signed by different roles.

-Roles define the set of actions a party can perform.The concept of roles allows TUF to only trust information provided by the correctly delegated party.
-The root role indicates which roles can sign for which projects.

-The signed metadata files always include the time they were created and their expiration dates.
+The signed metadata files always include an expiration date.
 This ensures that outdated metadata will be detected and that clients can refuse to accept metadata older than that which they've already seen.

 All TUF metadata uses a subset of the JSON object format.
 When calculating the digest of an object, we use the [Canonical JSON](http://wiki.laptop.org/go/Canonical_JSON) format.
-Implementation-level detail about the metadata can be found in the [spec](docs/tuf-spec.txt).
+Implementation-level detail about the metadata can be found in the [spec](https://github.com/theupdateframework/specification/blob/master/tuf-spec.md).

 There are four required top-level roles, each with their own metadata file.